 Now, who needs a serger or would benefit from one?

-2. If you’re planning to frequently sew knits or other stretchy fabrics.
+2. If you plan to sew knits or other stretchy fabrics frequently.

 Who Should Not Get a Serger

 There are a few subsets of people I recommend against getting a serger without some serious introspection first.

 1. If you don’t want to learn to set up and use a serger, skip this machine.

 Many beginners report frustrations learning to thread a serger and switch between stitches.
 When you switch between stitch types, you have to add or remove a needle and rethread your machine.

 There are also some basic rules regarding using the differential feed and knowing which tension, stitch length, and stitch width to use depending on your project.